 As Pasadena Pacers, we are large in numbers and take up a lot more space on the road than you might realize.
 General safety tips from the Road Runners Club of America can be found here.
 Below are some safety tips specifically for Pasadena Pacers with notes from our founder, Dr. Steve Smith:

-- Run no more than two abreast.
-Run single file on narrow sections of the road.
+- Run single file on narrow sections of the road.
 When overtaking other runners, run single file while passing to avoid a four abreast situation.

 - Always run facing traffic!

 Dr. Smith side note: Drivers can be distracted by many things, moving objects, other vehicles, a light that is about to change, etc. You see it every day on your way to work: road rage, distracted driver, or just marginally skilled at operating a vehicle.
 These are the people we place our confidence in to avoid hitting us while running the streets.
 Do you really want to leave your safety, your life up to them?

 Dr. Smith side note: When you run with your back to the traffic with headphones on you are eliminating two of your most important senses, sight and sound.
 Your sense of touch will probably soon follow when the impact of a vehicle occurs!
 Please do not wear headphones and please always run facing traffic.

 - Always be conscious of bikes.
 They are very exposed to injury in the event of a crash.

 Dr. Smith side note: Cyclists can pose a very big danger to runners.
 They are silent and they are moving at a speed that can cause serious injury to both of you if they crash.
 All it takes is one person to cut sharply into a cyclist’s the path and the crash you cause results in a hip fracture that will ruin someone’s life.

 - Carry some form of ID on you.
 In case something happens, this will let other help you.
 Here’s how to add your emergency contact information on your phone.